iobis/manual/darwin_core.md

 ##### Record level terms

 `basisOfRecord` (required term) specifies the nature of the record, i.e. whether the occurrence record is based on a stored specimen or an observation.
+A full list of vocabularies with definitions for this term can be found [here](https://rs.gbif.org/vocabulary/dwc/basis_of_record_2022-02-02.xml).
 In case the specimen is collected and stored in a collection (e.g. at a museum, university, research institute), the options are:

 - `PreservedSpecimen` e.g. preserved in ethanol, tissue etc.
 - `FossilSpecimen` a fossil, which allows OBIS to make the distinction between the date of collection and the time period the specimen was assumed alive
 - `LivingSpecimen` an intentionally kept/cultivated living specimen e.g. in an aquarium or culture collection.

-In case no specimen is deposited, the basis of record is either `HumanObservation` (e.g bird sighting, benthic sample but specimens were discarded after counting), or `MachineObservation` (e.g. for occurrences based on automated sensors such as image recognition, etc).
+In case no specimen is deposited, the basis of record is either `HumanObservation` (e.g bird sighting, benthic sample but specimens were discarded after counting), `MachineObservation` (e.g. for occurrences based on automated sensors such as image recognition, etc), or `MaterialSample` (e.g. physical sample was taken, and may have been preserved or destroyed).
 For records pertaining to genetic samples, basisOfRecord can be `MaterialSample` (e.g. in the DNA-derived data extension).

 When the basisOfRecord is either a _preservedSpecimen_, _LivingSpecimen_ or _FossilSpecimen_ please also add the `institutionCode`, `collectionCode` and `catalogNumber`, which will enable people to visit the collection and re-examine the material.
 Sometimes, for example in case of living specimens, a dataset can contain records pointing to the origin, the in-situ sampling position as well as a record referring to the ex-situ collection.
 In this case please add the event type information in `eventRemarks` (see [OBIS manual: event](darwin_core.html#event)).